tanish1506/Travel_tales/README.md

 # Travel_tales
-Travel Website designe using HTML and CSS
+Travel Website designed using HTML and CSS